Lemoncode/svelte-workshop/04-store-login/README.md

   - A login page.
   - A Navbar layout showing the name of the user logged in.
   - A second page that will display the user name and will let the user update it (and this change will get reflected throughout the application).

-- We are going to create a folder called _pages_ under _src_ path and create inside a login page, a main page and a barrel:
+- We are going to create a folder called _pages_ under _src_ path and we will create a login page, a main page and a barrel:

 _./src/pages/login-page.svelte_